chemicalweaponsresearch/website/README.md

 # website
-Website for the Chemical Weapons Research Consortium
+Website for the Chemical Weapons Research Center